Hamezii/a-firepit-in-the-woods/README.md

  - Suzie

 Certain characters can perform actions which are unique to them:
 - Suzie has a notepad which she can flip through, and draw/erase lines on the pages.
-It acts similar to a tape which can store integer values, and Suzie reads and writes to the page she is currently on.
+It acts similar to a tape, where each page can store an integer value (number of lines), and Suzie reads and writes to the page she is currently on.